-If you are disposing of a battery that is simply old or unwanted, Call2Recycle has hundreds or recycling locations around the country.
+If you are disposing of a battery that is simply old or unwanted, programs like Call2Recycle have hundreds or recycling locations around the country.

 “The Call2Recycle program accepts lithium ion batteries that weigh 11 lbs or less each,” a spokesperson told me.
 “Lithium polymer batteries are a variation of li-ion, so we would be able to accept them.”

-You can use this link to find a LiPo battery disposal location near you, including many RadioShack, Home Depot and Sears retail stores.
-(See just how many are in San Francisco!
+You can use this link to find a LiPo battery disposal location near you, including many Home Depot and Sears retail stores.
+Just take one glance at that map above to see just how many are in San Francisco!